soobinrho/dotfiles-personal/setup-os-main.md

 <br>

-Then, run the code block.
+Then, run the code block on a terminal with an admin privilege.

 ```pwsh
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope LocalMachine -Force